AdobeXD/plugin-samples/scenegraph.md

 <a name="GraphicNode+strokeEndCaps"></a>

 ### *graphicNode.strokeEndCaps : <code>string</code>*
-For Lines and non-closed Paths, how the dangling ends of the stroke are rendered: GraphicNode.STROKE_CAP_NONE, STROKE_CAP_SQUARE,or STROKE_CAP_ROUND.
+For Lines and non-closed Paths, how the dangling ends of the stroke are rendered: GraphicNode.STROKE_CAP_NONE, STROKE_CAP_SQUARE, or STROKE_CAP_ROUND.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)